leosauberman/leosauberman/README.md

 ###

-<p align="left">✨ Creating bugs since 2015<br>📚 I'm currently learning NGXS, Python for Statistics<br>🎯 Goals: Graduate!<br>🎲 Fun fact: I run faster than a shark.
+<p align="left">✨ Creating bugs since 2015<br>📚 I'm currently learning NGXS, Python for Statistics<br>🎯 Goals: become a Front-end Expert!<br>🎲 Fun fact: I run faster than a shark.
 A shark swims faster than me.
-So, if a shark and I both competed in a triathlon, we would decide on the cycling 😅</p>
+So, if a shark and I both competed in a triathlon, we would decide on cycling 😅</p>

 ###